doinby/nation-flags-react-typescript/README.md

 Nation Flags is a ReactJS app that helps users learn crucial information about a country.
 Details such as population, capital, native name and national flag are organized in a clear and concise manner.

 The proposal of this app and figma design file was provided by [Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
-All country data were fetched via[REST Countries API](https://restcountries.com/).
+All country data were fetched via [REST Countries API](https://restcountries.com/).

 ### The challenge